-Single Tickets for A Christmas Carol are priced at $36.00 for adults.
-Senior, student and children discounts are available as are special group rates.
-Performances are December 14 – December 23, 2016, Evening performances are at 8pm and matinees are at 2pm.
-For tickets: www.lyceumtheatre.org, (660) 837-3311 x1, or in person at the Lyceum’s box office at 114 High Street, Arrow Rock, MO 65320.
+Single Tickets for Beauty and the Beast are priced at $37.00 for adults.
+Senior, student and children discounts are available.
+Special Group Rates are available as well.
+Performances are June 7 – June 18, 2016, Evening performances are at 8pm and matinees are at 2pm.
+For tickets: www.lyceumtheatere.org, (660) 837-3311 x1, or in person at the Lyceum’s box office at 114 High Street, Arrow Rock, MO 65320.

 The Lyceum Theatre is affiliated with Actors’ Equity Association, the Union for Professional Actors and Stage Managers in the United States, and the Society of Stage Directors and Choreographers.